Roy Bhaskar

-Ram Roy Bhaskar (1944–2014) was an English philosopher of science who is best known as the initiator of the philosophical movement of critical realism (CR).
+Ram Roy Bhaskar (/bəˈskɑːr/; 15 May 1944 – 19 November 2014) was an English philosopher of science who is best known as the initiator of the philosophical movement of critical realism (CR).
 Bhaskar argued that the task of science is "the production of the knowledge of those enduring and continually active mechanisms of nature that produce the phenomena of the world", rather than the discovery of quantitative laws, and that experimental science makes sense only if such mechanisms exist and operate outside the lab as well as inside it.

-He went on to apply that realism about mechanisms and causal powers to the philosophy of social science, and he also elaborated a series of arguments to support the critical role of philosophy and the human sciences.
+Roy Bhaskar is certainly the most prominent advocate for "critical realism," but he did not initiate either the term or the concept.
+The term was used earlier by Donald Campbell (1974/1988, p.
+432), and the concept of combining ontological realism and epistemological constructivism goes back at least to Herbert Blumer (1969).
+Bhaskar went on to apply that realism about mechanisms and causal powers to the philosophy of social science, and he also elaborated a series of arguments to support the critical role of philosophy and the human sciences.
 According to Bhaskar, it is possible and desirable for the study of society to be scientific.

-He was a World Scholar at the Institute of Education, University College London.
+Bhaskar was a World Scholar at the Institute of Education, University College London.

 Background

 Bhaskar was born on 15 May 1944 in Teddington, London, the first of two sons.
 His Indian father and English mother were Theosophists.
 Bhaskar said his childhood was unhappy, with his father having high expectations of him.